-Direct assessments measures look at or analyze student work to demonstrate that specific type of learning has occurred.
+Direct assessment measures look at or analyze student work to demonstrate that a specific type of learning has occurred.
 In other words, they are quantitative measures used to chart the progression, quality, rate, etc. of student learning.

 Direct assessment measures include the analysis of

 - The results of final exams

 - The results of capstone projects

 - The results of senior thesis projects